Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Single-target

-**Attack:** None
+**Attack:** Essence

-**Duration:** Instant
+**Duration:** Special

 </div>

-Grasping tendrils of wind tug and pull at your foes, tossing them around like a leaf in the breeze.
-Make a Prowess attack against a creature of your choice within range.
-If you hit, apply two stacks of aloft.
+Grasping tendrils of magic surround your target as they vanish from sight, warping them away to a strange pocket dimension.
+Make an Expertise attack against a creature of your choice within range.
+If you hit, apply two stacks of banished.

-If you have at least 4 stacks of arcane exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.
+If you have at least 4 stacks of arcane exposure, also apply two stacks of banished to yourself.

+While creatures are banished by this effect, they are invisible to creatures who are not banished.

 ### Essence Touch